I specialize in fiction writing, how-to articles, and web content.

 A pronoun will function as an object of a verb when it comes after an action verb and receives the action of the verb.

-Examples of pronouns functioning as object of verbs include the following:
+Examples of pronouns functioning as objects of verbs include the following:

 - James slapped me.